 - Updates on the project via intranet, bulletin boards, newsletters, fliers and face-to-face meetings.

 - A monthly ice cream social for residents and staff.

 Berghammer also takes care to put the right people into place when working in occupied spaces, knowing that it requires a unique mentality.

-“What we know is, it takes a different personality to build a big distribution facility out in the middle of big field than to work in and around someone’s residence,” says George Minnich, Senior Vice President and Principal.
+“What we know is, it takes a different personality to build a big distribution facility out in the middle of big field than to work in and around someone’s residence or in an occupied hospital,” says Martin Chapa, Vice President – Construction.
 “Those two personalities do not mix, and you can’t take that guy from a big field and stick him in a hospital.”

 When you need a general contractor to care for your space and your people as if they were their own, Berghammer Construction is the right call.